 If you use a Mac, at some point or another, you will need to drag an item from one place to another.
 You could be, among other things, trying to move a file, reorder a list, or attach photos and other files to a document.

-While there is no, “Magic solution,” to drag and drop with VoiceOver, there are several methods you can employ that just might work to accomplish the task at hand.
-These tips come predominantly from my own personal use, as literature on how to do this is rather scarce.
+While there is no “Magic solution” to drag and drop with VoiceOver on macOS, there are several methods you can employ that just might work to accomplish the task at hand.
+These tips come predominantly from my own personal use, as literature on drag and drop operations with VoiceOver on macOS is rather scarce.
 Therefore, if you know of additional tips and tricks, sound off in the comments.

 In my first Pages guide, I described what certain typographic elements looked like such as bold text and underlining.
 In my second guide, I provided a crash course in how you can quickly apply styles in your Pages documents.
 In this guide, let’s tackle some more complex concepts.
 You can apply these to the test document available in my second guide, or use one of yours as a playground.